Update: April 23, 2018

 restarts it about five seconds later.
 The reason for this can be

-gleaned from the following image which comes from the streamer after
+gleaned from the following image which comes from the streamer with

 The web cam is working but something is wrong.
-Restarting the streamer stops the ghostly stream.
+Stopping and restarting the streamer stops the ghostly stream.
 Of course your mileage may vary with different equipment.

 What happens if for some reason the web cam streamer is not working properly and I am away from the house?
 To my mind, the easiest solution was to create a virtual switch in my home automation system to activate the script.